s4sharma/get-and-clean-data/CodeBook.md

 Part 4:

-Aggregate the measures for an average along the activityId and subject Id.
+Aggregate the measures for an average along the activityId and subjectId.
 Write out the tidy dataset to a text file using the write.table() function.